 Even with all these tests and all this information, unexplained infertility is still an all-too common diagnosis.
 Up to 30% of all cases of infertility in women and 25% in men are the result of idiopathic (unexplained) causes.
 This simply means there is no medical reason for conception not to occur.

-Couples with this diagnosis are either told to go home and keep trying, or are pointed toward ART (artificial reproductive therapy).
+Couples with this diagnosis are either told to go home and keep trying, or are pointed toward ART (artificial reproductive therapy) or IVF.
 The theory being that putting sperm directly into the uterus (as is done during IUI – intrauterine insemination), or fertilising her eggs outside the body and then providing a chemically enhanced environment for their implantation, might bypass their mysterious fertility problems.

 There are many steps in the journey of fertility, and even a small misstep can make the difference between a happy mother and a woman faced with unexplained infertility.
 One hormone produced at the wrong time in the menstrual cycle, a tiny change of pH of cervical mucus, or a millimetre less depth in the endometrial lining can be the deciding factor between a pregnancy and yet another period.
 Western medicine may be very good at measuring such differences when they reach critical levels; but what of subclinical – ie, too small to be measured – problems that may still be significant enough to keep a woman from getting pregnant?